stackbitsales/twin-cities-makeup-0e0bd/content/pages/wedding-rates.md

     colors: colors-e
     title: Bridal Party Service Rates
     subtitle: >-
-      Minimum of bride + 3 people during our peak season (May-October)

-      Inquiry about special discounts for off-peak weddings (November-April)
+      We require a minimum of bride and 3 people during our peak season (May-October).
+Inquire about special discounts for off-peak weddings (November-April).
 Bridal party hair and makeup consults are not included in any bridal party rates listed.

       All rates listed below are per person.
     items: